 But, I don’t see any problem: whether you are six-feet, seven-feet, five-feet, anyway your feet reach the earth—that’s the whole purpose.
 It is not that when you are five-feet you are hanging two feet above and everybody laughs at you.
 The whole thing is that your feet reach the earth, you can walk.

-Everybody feels inferior in some way or other, and the reason is that we don’t accept that everyone is unique.
+Everybody feels inferior in some way or other, and the reason is that we don’t accept that everyone is unique in their own way.
 There is no question of inferiority or superiority.
 Everybody is just one of his kind; so comparison does not arise.

 Politicians are the worst sufferers from inferiority complex.
 They want to prove to the world that they are great, they have power over millions—they are presidents, prime ministers.
 But, if you look at their lives, that inferiority complex has not left them; it is still there.

 For centuries we have been creating the disease; we have not allowed people to accept themselves as they are.
 The moment you accept yourself as you are, without any comparison, all inferiority, all superiority disappears.

 Don’t ask for anything.
 Whatever you have, existence is wiser than you think.
 It has given you everything that you need.
-Just explore your own treasures and bring them to their fulfilment.
+Just explore your own treasures and bring them to their fulfillment.
 Bring every potentiality to actuality.

-Once this disease disappears, politics will disappear automatically.
+Once this disease of comparison and inferiority complex disappears, politics will disappear automatically.
 Politics is the outcome of inferiority complex.
 People want power to prove to themselves and to others that they are not just nobodies.

 I teach you just to be yourself, and that’s enough.
 You are accepted by the sun, you are accepted by the moon, you are accepted by the trees; you are accepted by the ocean, you are accepted by the earth… What more do you want?